“When you think about something and don't really know much about it, you will automatically get information.” Larry Page, Co-founder, Google.

 Knowledge retention

-2. Make content easily digestible and easy to find
+2. Make content easy to digest and find

 Case study: Learn how Southwest Airlines uses Spekit to provide just-in-time training to its sales reps .